 - I am authorized to access UW Zoom, but when I try to sign in, I receive an “You are not authorized to access this application” error message.

-- I purchased a UW Zoom Licensed account, but my meeting unexpectedly stopped after 40 minutes.
+- My meeting unexpectedly stopped after 40 mintes.
 What happened?

 - How can I ensure that I’ve got the fastest connection for Zoom?